Phone bill assistance or free government cell phones in Texas.

-Low income Texas families and those on public aid can receive help with paying their telephone bills.
-There is a government assistance program known as Lifeline which will offer consumers a discount each and every month.
+Low income Texas families and those on public aid can receive help with paying their phone bills or even a free government cell phone.
+There is a government assistance program known as Lifeline which will offer low-income families, seniors, the disabled and consumers a discount each and every month of even free service.
 Households that need help in paying for the deposit or the initial set up fees on a new account can also receive financial help from Link-Up, which is another component of this government funded program.
+Find how to apply for phone bill assistance or free cell phones in Texas below.

-When applying for either one of these options, the customer needs to work directly with their telephone or cellular company.
-They process the paperwork and will enroll people into these discount plans.
+When applying for either one of these options, the customer needs to work directly with their telephone or wireless company.
+They process the paperwork and will enroll people into these discount plans or even give the low-income family a free government wireless or cell phone.
 However the Public Utility Commission of Texas oversees it across the state.
 This agency can also help answer questions and will ensure that all families are treated fairly.

 Monthly discounts in Texas from Lineline